eraclea2/EECS595_Final_Project_Emotion_Prediction/README.md

 # EECS595_Final_Project_Emotion_Prediction

-For Task 3, run the cells in the regression task block.
+For Task 3, run the bert file for the the bert model and the t5 file for the t5 model.

-...
-Add further info here

-For Task 5, run the cells in order from top to bottom.
-In the Data loading and tokenizer setup section, the second block is to test the tokenizer and can be skipped.
-The first blocks load the libraries and model.
-The second section will load the dataset and setup the tokenizer.
-Block 2 tests the tokenizer to ensure proper running.
-The remaining blocks are marked for training and evaluation.
+For Task 5, run the classification task file.